 Joe Biden has big plans to build on the Affordable Care Act.
 How close will they get us to universal coverage?

-Listen to the full episode and read the transcript below.
+Listen to the full episode, and scroll down to learn more and read the transcript below.

 This episode is part of a special series examining the goals, actions and impacts of President Donald Trump and former Vice President Joe Biden’s health policies.
 See all of our reporting for that series here.

 Joe Biden's Plan To Expand the Affordable Care Act

 - Restore and build on the Affordable Care Act

 - Reverse Trump-era changes to the ACA including reinstating individual mandate

 - Institute “Medicare-like” public option insurance plan and automatically enroll expansion-eligible population in non-expansion states with no premium